An enhanced extriangulated subquotient: Elements of dg categories

 Also, we associate the following categories to a given dg category $\A$: \begin{itemize} \item The \emph{strict category} $Z^0\A$ is the category with the same objects as $\A$ and whose $\Hom$-spaces are $(Z^0\A)(A,B)=Z^0(\A(A,B))$, where $Z^0$ is the kernel of the differential $d\colon \A(A,B)^0\to \A(A,B)^1$. \item Similarly, the \emph{homotopy category} $H^0\A$ is the category with the same objects as $\A$ and whose $\Hom$-spaces are $(H^0\A)(A,B)=H^0(\A(A,B))$, where $H^0$ is the $0$-th cohomology of $\A(A,B)$. \end{itemize} Two objects in $\A$ are said to be \emph{isomorphic} (resp. \emph{homotopy equivalent}) if they are isomorphic in $Z^0\A$ (resp. $H^0\A$). \end{definition}

-\begin{example} The category $\CC(k)$ gives rise to a dg category $\CC_\dg(k)$ consisting of the same objects as $\CC(k)$ by putting the hom-space to be the internal $\HOM$ of the monoidal category $\CC(k)$.
+\begin{example} As we have already mentioned, the category $\CC(k)$ is a closed monoidal category.
+The internal $\HOM$ with respect to the structure on $\CC(k)$ makes it into a dg category $\CC_\dg(k)$.
 In this case, we see that its strict category recovers the abelian category $\CC(k)$ and its homotopy category is the ordinary homotopy category $\CH(k)$, the ideal quotient of $\CC(k)$ by the contractible complexes. \end{example}

 In the remainder, we will see that the category of small dg categories admits a natural monoidal structure.
 A morphism of dg categories is defined to be a functor between $\CC(k)$-enriched categories.
 Explicitly, we have this: